 - eat even more protein before sleeping and again after waking up,

 - eat protein before and after their workout,

 - use supplements if needed, and so much more.

 So will eating a high protein diet and being physically active give you big strong bulging muscle?
 Have you noticed that despite doing plenty of intense physical activities that lead to increased levels of muscle protein synthesis, professional athletes do not have bulging muscles?

 When people with less body fat build muscle, their muscles look lean and toned.
-When even more muscle is built, the muscles start looking bulkier.
+When they increase their workout intensity and eat more protein, more muscle gets built and the muscles start looking bulkier.